ClusterHQ/flocker/docs/using/tutorial/vagrant-setup.rst

 #.
 Download the cluster and user credentials by right clicking on the link below.
    Save these to the *flocker-tutorial* directory too, also preserving the file names.

+   ..
+These downloads iare also used in the getting started guide.
+You will need to adjust
+      it if these downloads are changed.

    :download:`cluster.crt`